zman1026/The-Gift-Genius/replit.md

 # Family Christmas Wishlist Manager

 ## Overview
-A festive web application enabling families to collaboratively create, share, and manage Christmas wishlists.
+A mobile-first festive web application enabling families to collaboratively create, share, and manage Christmas wishlists.
 It allows family members to add personal wishes, view others' wishlists, and secretly mark items as purchased to streamline gift coordination and maintain surprise.
-The project aims to simplify holiday gift-giving within families.
+The project prioritizes quick access to the primary function (adding items) with a persistent floating action button available on all screens.

 ## User Preferences
 Preferred communication style: Simple, everyday language.